svgomathi/Reconfiguration_Engine/README.md

 The main contributions of this research are summarized as follows:

 - **Two-Stage Multi-Agent RL Framework:**
-  A two-stage, multi-agent reinforcement learning framework that integrates edge-aware message passing with decentralized decision-making.
-This enables intelligent, conflict-aware SFC reconfiguration while allowing each SFC agent to operate independently within a shared network environment.
+  A two-stage, multi-agent reinforcement learning framework that integrates Multi-Agent Independent Proximal Policy Optimization with Edge-augmented Graph Attention Networks.
+Modeled the SFC Reconfiguration problem as a Partially Observable Markov Game (POMG).This enables intelligent, conflict-aware SFC reconfiguration while allowing each SFC agent to operate independently within a shared network environment.

 - **Performance and Evaluation:**
   Through extensive simulations, we demonstrate significant improvements in system performance, including enhanced energy efficiency, reduced end-to-end service latency, and improved Network Service Success Rate (NSSR) compared to baseline approaches.